taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Slack_Configuration.md

 # **Slack Configuration**
 **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

-If your team uses Slack, you can receive all the changes made in your Taikun Organization directly in the Slack channel of your choice.
+If your team uses Slack, you can receive all the changes made in your Taikun CloudWorks Organization directly in the Slack channel of your choice.

 ![Slack Configuration](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/advanced%20configuration/slack%20configuration/slack.webp)
 /// caption